rubensworks/article-eswc2020-costmodelldf/content/solution.md

 In this algorithm, `GetValueIncrease` would still need a concrete implementation.
 For this, different possibilities exist, such as heuristics to predict query execution effort based on the number of triple patterns and query operators.
-Different configuration policies may lead to different implementations of this function.
 <!--For each incoming query `q`,
 the algorithm iterates over all available interfaces, and all metrics.
 For each metric, the expected metric value increase is calculated